Longevity Oriental Medicine

 suite 205 44-46 Elmwood Avenue

-Dr. Wang is licensed insured in the UK one of Top 3 Acupuncturist in Belfast for 5 years has 20 years experience with healing hands and is keen to help with your medical issues and your wellness to help you live a young looking healthy longer life expectancy
+Dr. Wang is licensed insured in the UK one of Top 3 Acupuncturist in Belfast for 5 years has many years experience with healing hands and is keen to help with your medical issues and your wellness aim to help you live a healthy longer life expectancy

 I am a fully licensed and qualified and insured and registered in Chinese Herbal Medicine and Acupuncture, Cupping Therapy, Gua sha , and Tui Na and other Chinese Medical Treatment in UK.

-I have been successfully practicing Traditional Chinese medical treatment for more than 20 years providing treatment solutions in China as well as in the UK.
-I have also had working experience in Hubei University of Chinese Medicine clinics in china.
+I have been successfully practicing Traditional Chinese medical treatment for more than 10 years in the UK

-I have a M.D in Acupuncture and a Doctorate in Alternative Medicine (Acupuncture, Chinese Herbal Medicine, Acupressure, Energy Healing) from Alternative Medicine Institute international.
+I have a M.D in Acupuncture and a Doctorate in Alternative Medicine (Acupuncture, Chinese Herbal Medicine, Acupressure, Energy Healing) from an International Institute .

-If you are a student who is on student loan or single parent lives on benefit and want a discount please let me know, I will look after you.
+If you are a student who is on student loan or single parent lives on benefit and want a discount please let me know, I can give you £5 discount for first visit afternoon times

 Many thanks!